darinz/DL/05_CNN/03_architecture_evolution.md

 - **GPU implementation**: Parallel processing
 - **Local response normalization**: Normalizes responses across channels

+> **Key Insight:**
+>
+> AlexNet showed that deeper networks, trained with the right tricks, could outperform all previous computer vision methods.

+---

 ## VGG (2014)

 ### Historical Context

 VGG, developed by the Visual Geometry Group at Oxford, demonstrated that depth is crucial for performance.
 It introduced a simple, consistent architecture pattern.

+> **Try it yourself!**
+>
+> Compare the number of parameters in a VGG-16 model to LeNet-5.
+How does depth affect capacity and performance?

 ### Architecture Overview